moliver28/research-handbook/content/handbook/engineering/releases/patch-releases/index.md

 ## Patch release overview

-Patch releases act in accordance of the [GitLab Maintenance Policy]:
+Patch releases are performed according to the [GitLab Maintenance Policy]:

 * Backport bug fixes to the current stable released version of GitLab.
 * Backport security fixes to the current, and previous two GitLab Versions.